History of the constitution of the United Kingdom: Baronial reform movement

-Parliament now met regularly according to a schedule rather than at the pleasure of the king.
+The government of Henry III (r.
+1216–1272) was led by a succession of chief ministers who alienated the baronage by their accumulation of power and wealth for themselves and their families.
+At the Oxford Parliament of 1258, reform-minded barons forced a reluctant king to accept a constitutional framework known as the Provisions of Oxford.
 The reformers hoped that the provisions would ensure parliamentary approval for all major government acts.
 Under the provisions, Parliament was "established formally (and no longer merely by custom) as the voice of the community".

-The king defeated the reform party in the Second Barons' War, and the Provisions of the Oxford were overturned.
+The king defeated the reform party in the Second Barons' War, and the Provisions of Oxford were overturned.
 But the reign of Henry III was "the beginnings of the transition from the king as an absolute and in a sense dictatorial ruler, to the concept of the king ruling through institutions, and of his ruling only while he retained the trust and confidence of his people."